relikd/LiberPrayground/README.md

 ### h) Hightlight occurrences

 Highlighting is currently very limited.
 The only supported option is `hj` which will hightlight all interrupts.
 That is, it will hightlight all occurrences of `ᚠ` in the text and mark those that are actively skipped or jumped over.
+Or use `hj x` to highlight a different rune (where x is either a number or text).

 ![highlight interrupts](img/hj.png)